awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToMicrosoftSQLServerInstance.md

    1. Open the RDS console and choose **Databases** to display a list of your DB instances\.

-   1. Choose the name of your SQL Server DB instance to display its details\.
+   1. Choose the SQL Server DB instance name to display its details\.

+   1. On the **Connectivity & security** tab, copy the endpoint\.
+Also, note the port number\.
+You need both the endpoint and the port number to connect to the DB instance\.
 ![\[Locate DB Instance endpoint and port\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/SQL-Connect-Endpoint.png)

-   1. On the **Connectivity** tab, copy the endpoint\.
-Also, note the port used by the DB instance\.

 1. Start SQL Server Management Studio\.